Darrkkk09/1Fi-SDE-Task/NOTES.md

 # NOTES

-## AI usage
+## AI Usage

-Used Google Antigravity (Claude Sonnet 4.6 with Thinking) as a coding assistant throughout.
-It helped write the test skeletons and the recon parsing boilerplate; I drove the reasoning about each defect, directed the fixes, and verified every output.
-The judgment in Part 3 is my own.
+I used Google Antigravity (Claude Sonnet 4.6 with Thinking) as a coding assistant during the assignment.
+It helped generate test scaffolding and some boilerplate for the reconciliation script.
+I validated every change myself, reasoned through each bug, and verified the outputs before finalizing the solution.
+The design decisions and Part 3 answer are entirely my own.

 ---

 ## Part 1 — Defects

-### Defect 1: Pagination off-by-one
+### Defect 1: Pagination Off-by-One

+**Symptom**

-**Symptom:** `GET /api/ledger?page=1` skips the first page entirely and returns what is actually page 2.
+`GET /api/ledger?page=1` skipped the first page and returned what was effectively page 2.

-**Root cause:** `pageLedger` in `db.js` computes `OFFSET = page * limit`.
-Since `page` is 1-indexed, page=1 should produce `OFFSET 0 = (1−1)*limit`.
-The buggy formula gives `OFFSET 1*limit`, which skips the whole first page.
-Page 1 and page 2 return the same rows; the true first page is unreachable.
+**Root Cause**

+The offset was calculated as `page * limit` even though pagination is 1-indexed.
+As a result, the first set of records could never be retrieved.

+**Fix**

-**Fix:** Changed to `(page - 1) * limit`.
+Changed the calculation to `(page - 1) * limit`.

-**Prevention:** An integration test asserting that the first entry returned by page=1 is the globally smallest ID.
-This is the kind of fence-post error that code review often misses; only a test that checks actual data catches it.
+**How I'd Prevent It**

+I'd keep an integration test that verifies page 1 always returns the very first record.
+Pagination bugs are small but easy to miss, and a simple regression test prevents them from coming back.

 ---

-### Defect 2: Double-disbursal race condition
+### Defect 2: Double Disbursal Race Condition

-**Symptom:** Two simultaneous `POST /api/loans/:id/disburse` requests for the same approved loan both return 200 and each credits the wallet, resulting in the borrower receiving twice the loan amount.

-**Root cause:** The endpoint reads `loan.status`, checks it is `'approved'`, then proceeds to write wallet balance — but never updates `status` to `'disbursed'`.
-There is no atomic guard.
-Under any concurrency (even a single Node event loop re-entry during the simulated `await wait()` in `db.js`), both requests race past the status check and both complete.

-**Fix:** Added `markLoanDisbursed(loanId)` which does `UPDATE loans SET status='disbursed' WHERE id=?
-AND status='approved'` and returns `result.changes`.
-The disburse endpoint calls this *before* touching the wallet; if `changes === 0` it returns 409.
-SQLite serialises writes, so exactly one caller will get `changes=1`.

-**Prevention:** Rule: every financial state machine transition (approved → disbursed) must be a single conditional `UPDATE` that acts as an atomic compare-and-swap.
-Code review checklist item: *"Can two requests for the same resource both pass this guard?"*
+**Symptom**

+If two disbursal requests hit the API at the same time, both succeeded and credited the wallet twice.

+**Root Cause**

+The endpoint checked whether the loan was approved, but never atomically changed its status before crediting the wallet.
+Both requests passed the same validation before either finished writing.

+**Fix**

+I introduced an atomic update that changes the loan status from `approved` to `disbursed` before any wallet update happens.
+Only the request that successfully updates the status proceeds; the other returns a conflict.

+**How I'd Prevent It**

+Financial workflows should never rely on separate "check then update" operations.
+State transitions should always happen atomically so that only one request can succeed.

 ---

-### Defect 3: Floating-point fee rounding (invisible until you look at hundreds of transactions)

-**Symptom:** `/api/ops/daily-close` shows a non-zero `difference` for every user.
-With 420 disbursals the accumulated error was **₹98,249.97** — roughly one full disbursal's net amount, which makes it look like an entire transaction is missing rather than a rounding error.

-**Root cause:** Two separate rounding errors working together:

-1. `seed.js` stored ledger amounts as `principal - principal * 0.0175` (floating-point rupees), but computed `control_totals` using integer-paise arithmetic: `Math.round(principalPaise * 175 / 10000)`.
-For most principals these diverge by up to half a paisa; over 420 entries they accumulate.

-2. `app.js` computed the fee the same floating-point way, so live disbursals would also diverge from the partner's figure.

-3. The daily-close `ledgerSum` was computed by iterating and summing REAL values in JavaScript — which adds a second layer of floating-point accumulation on top.

-**Fix:**
-- `seed.js`: compute `net = netPaise / 100` (not float subtraction) so ledger entries and control_total agree from the start.
-- `app.js` disburse: compute fee in integer paise (`Math.round(principalPaise * 175 / 10000)`), convert back at the end.
-- `app.js` daily-close: sum in paise via `SUM(CAST(ROUND(amount * 100) AS INTEGER))` in SQL; divide by 100 once at the end.

-**Prevention:** Rule: **never store or compare money as floating-point**.
-Use integer paise throughout, store as `INTEGER` in the database, and convert to rupees only at the API boundary.
-Enforce with a lint rule or type alias.
-The daily-close control check itself is the right kind of defence — the problem was that the code it checked against had the same bug it was supposed to catch.
+### Defect 3: Money Precision & Settlement Mismatch

+**Symptom**

+The daily settlement report consistently showed a difference.
+With a few hundred transactions, the accumulated mismatch became significant.

+**Root Cause**

+Money was being calculated using floating-point arithmetic in some places while integer paise calculations were used elsewhere.
+Small rounding differences accumulated over hundreds of transactions.

+The settlement calculation also summed floating-point values in JavaScript, introducing additional precision errors.

+**Fix**

+* Switched all fee calculations to integer paise.
+* Stored net values using integer arithmetic before converting back to rupees.
+* Performed settlement aggregation in SQL using integer paise instead of floating-point values.

+**How I'd Prevent It**

+Money should always be represented in the smallest unit (paise/cents) internally.
+Conversions to decimal values should only happen when displaying data through the API or UI.

 ---

-## Part 3 — Judgment question
+## Part 3 — Judgment Question

-> We disburse a loan the moment the AMC's webhook confirms the lien.
-In production we have seen that webhook fire twice for the same lien, and we have seen it arrive before our own database write for that loan has committed.
-What breaks, and how would you make disbursal safe against both?

-**What breaks:**

-The duplicate webhook: if two deliveries race through the handler, both read the loan as `status='approved'` and both disburse.
-The borrower receives twice the principal; we've debited the AMC once.
-This is the same class of bug as Defect 2 — a check-then-act without an atomic guard.

-The early webhook: if the webhook arrives before our `INSERT INTO loans` has committed, the handler does a `getLoan` and finds nothing.
-Most implementations either return 404 and the webhook is lost (the AMC never retries; the loan is never disbursed) or silently succeed and drop the event.
-Either outcome is wrong money.

-**How I would fix both:**

-For the duplicate: the loan status update must be an atomic compare-and-swap, exactly as in the Defect 2 fix — `UPDATE loans SET status='disbursed' WHERE id=?
-AND status='approved'`.
-Only the request that sees `changes=1` proceeds to wallet mutation.
-The second delivery hits `changes=0` and gets an idempotent 200 (or 409) without touching money.
-The key insight is that idempotency belongs at the database layer, not in application-level "did we see this webhook before?" checks, which have their own race conditions.

-For the early arrival: I would not try to make the webhook handler wait for the DB write — that couples two systems in a fragile way.
-Instead: if the handler finds no loan, it writes a "pending disbursal intent" row (a different table, keyed on lien_id) and returns 200 to the AMC so it doesn't retry.
-When our own loan-creation commit lands, it checks for a pending intent and triggers disbursal then.
-This is a local outbox pattern.
-The loan creation and the intent check both need to be in the same transaction, or the same race reappears.

-The thing I'd watch for that isn't obvious: both fixes assume the webhook handler and the loan-creation path share the same database.
-If they go through separate services or replicas with replication lag, "the loan exists" can be true on one node and false on another.
-In that case you need either sticky routing (always hit the primary for this loan_id) or a short retry with backoff in the intent-check, which I'd rather have than a distributed lock.

-The two root causes are different (idempotency vs ordering), and they need different fixes.
-Trying to solve both with a single "webhook dedup table" misses the ordering problem entirely — you can deduplicate a webhook that arrived before your DB was ready and still lose the disbursal.
+If the webhook is delivered twice, both requests could attempt to disburse the same loan.
+Without an atomic state transition, the borrower may receive the amount twice.

+If the webhook arrives before the loan record has been committed, the handler may not find the loan.
+Depending on the implementation, the event could be lost or ignored, resulting in a loan that is never disbursed.

+To make this safe, I'd solve these as two separate problems.

+For duplicate webhooks, I'd make the loan status transition atomic.
+Only the request that successfully changes the loan from `approved` to `disbursed` should continue with the wallet credit.
+Any later request should become a safe no-op.

+For early webhooks, instead of failing immediately, I'd persist the webhook as a pending disbursal intent.
+Once the loan record is committed, the application can process any pending intents in the same transaction.
+This avoids losing events while keeping the webhook handler lightweight.

+One additional concern is replication lag.
+If loan creation and webhook processing happen on different database replicas, one service may not immediately see the other's writes.
+In that case I'd either route these operations to the primary database or add a short retry with exponential backoff before treating the loan as missing.

+The key takeaway is that duplicate delivery and out-of-order delivery are different failure modes.
+Solving only one still leaves the system vulnerable.